glic3rinu/passlib/docs/password_hash_api.rst

 .. attribute:: PasswordHash.salt_chars

     A unicode string containing all the characters permitted in a salt string.

-For most :ref:`MCF <modular-crypt-format>` hashes, this is equal to :data:`passlib.utils.HASH64_CHARS`.
+    For most :ref:`modular-crypt-format` hashes,
+    this is equal to :data:`passlib.utils.HASH64_CHARS`.
     For the rare hashes where the ``salt`` parameter must be specified in bytes, this will be a placeholder :class:`!bytes` object containing all 256 possible byte values.